BrythonServer/ggame/README.md

 ### Adding as Subtree

-From the same directory as your own python sources, execute the following terminal commands:
+From the same directory as your own python sources (note: you **must** have an existing git repository with committed files in order for the following to work properly), execute the following terminal
+commands:

     git remote add -f ggame https://github.com/BrythonServer/ggame.git
     git merge -s ours --no-commit ggame/master